bcgov/intro-to-r/README.md

 - **R Demos**
   - Designing a stream sampling plan using R.
-  -	Using R for GIS analysis – ie: estimate % and area of fire within a given area of interest
+  -	Using R for GIS analysis